At Banya, spa with 200-degree sauna in Everett, stress just melts away - HeraldNet.com

 You can also just put a towel over your head.
 Sitting on a towel helps from toasting your buns.

-It’s OK to scream (I did).
-Most people don’t, but they don’t look at you funny if you do.
+It’s OK to scream (I did), but most people don’t.
+And they don’t look at you funny if you do scream.

 “We’re not a typical spa where people are hush-hush,” Dorosh said.
 “It’s more a social thing where people are laughing and talking.”